damian-lis/Emails-handler/README.md

 The app supports two query paths:

-- the route that handle query from the porfolio website (index.js):
+- the route that handle query from the porfolio website:

 ```
+//index.js file:

 app.use('/api/mail/portfolio', sendPortfolioMail)
 ```

 <br/>

-- the route that handle query from the Talk to Gisapia and the Others app (index.js):
+- the route that handle query from the Talk to Gisapia and the Others app:

 ```
+//index.js file:

 app.use('/api/mail/gisapia', sendGisapiaMail)
 ```